lucia-auth/lucia/documentation/content/guidebook/email-verification-links/$nextjs-app.md

 });
 ```

-This allows you share the session across pages and layouts, making it possible to validate the request in multiple layouts and page files without making unnecessary database calls.
+This allows you to share the session across pages and layouts, making it possible to validate the request in multiple layouts and page files without making unnecessary database calls.

 ```ts
 const Page = async () => {